League of Legends Support Items Guide - Help your team!

 Passive: Enhances your healing output and adds AP basing on Mana Regeneration.
 Dealing damage to enemy champions generates stacks, which are consumed upon healing on shielding, granting additional heal up to 250.

 Athene’s is the best on champions that can both poke the enemy, and shield or heal.
 It does not belong exclusively to the support role, as in certain compositions mid Orianna, Lux, or Karma can also use it effectively.
 When the ADC that you are laning with is struggling against his opponents, having a hard time being ganked constantly - this is the item that can help.
-Don’t buy it on a champion, that remains relatively passive, without a clear access to enemies, as he will not be able to generate enough stacks.
+Don’t buy it on a champion, that remains relatively passive, without clear access to enemies, as he will not be able to generate enough stacks.

 Twin Shadows: 70 Ability Power, 10% Cooldown Reduction, 7% Movement Speed

 Active: Summons two ghosts that chase nearby enemies.
-On contact they slow them and reveal their location.
+On contact, they slow them and reveal their location.

 Knight's Vow: 40 Armor, 10% Cooldown Reduction, 250 Health

 A great choice overall for every beefy support and a selection of junglers in a hyper-carry team-comp.
 This item gives additional tankiness to the champion of your choosing so it is a great choice to counter high burst champions who focus your ADC or any other team member.
-It’s a risky item since you are taking the damage your partner takes, but if your partner deals no damage, you get no healing.
+It’s a risky item since you are taking the damage your partner takes, but if your partner deals with no damage, you get no healing.
 In general, this item provides decent stats and in most matches will have a reasonable value.

 Zeke's Convergence: 60 Armor, 10% Cooldown Reduction, 30 Magic Resist, 250 Mana

 Quite a coin flip item.
 Many players don't have a clue on when you should buy Zeke's.
 It is not very popular in lower elo, since it requires some sort of coordination and reliability.
 And in low elo you can’t expect people to do the right things.
 It is a great item for tank supports like Leona, Braum, or Alistar and for those that can benefit from slow like Rakan.
-Also, Blitzcrank with his silly ultimate cooldown, can abuse the item.
+Also, Blitzcrank with his silly ultimate cooldown can abuse the item.

 Locket of the Iron Solari: 30 Armor, 60 Magic Resist